 - R&D tax credits apply to the costs of staff and consumable stores used in your R&D efforts, plus expenditure on software, power, fuel and water.

-- Companies not yet in profit (or not yet trading) can claim cash payments instead.
+- Companies not yet in profit (or not yet trading) can claim a cash payments of 14.5% of R&D expenditure instead.

 - A separate scheme applies for larger businesses.

 - You can claim an allowable expense where specific invoices are unlikely to be paid.

 - If you are not registered for VAT, you treat the VAT element of any allowable costs as part of your expenses.